Honey and Health

 The following is a conversion table that will help you know what you are buying.
 This table has been prepared by Active Health New Zealand and reflects Professor Peter Molan’s findings, showing how the two measures can be compared:

-Professor Molan is a recognized as a pioneering leader in researching Manuka honey.
+Professor Molan is a recognised as a pioneering leader in researching Manuka honey.
 We recommend that you Google Professor Peter Molan to see what this leading researcher has to say about Manuka honey.

 Methylglyoxal (MGO) Testing – Blue Hills